sametgul/sametgul.github.io/_tabs/about-me.md

 order: 1
 ---

-# Personal Profile
+# **👤 PERSONAL PROFILE**

 Hello!
-I'm a doctoral researcher in Computer Engineering with a background in Electrical-Electronics Engineering.
-Over the past five years, my research has focused on designing model-based controllers for nonlinear electromechanical systems, particularly in robotics and nonlinear control.
-With a total of eight years of experience in programming, research, and design, I have worked on a diverse range of projects.
+I'm a doctoral researcher in Computer Engineering with a strong background in Electrical-Electronics Engineering.
+My research over the past five years has focused on designing model-based controllers for nonlinear electromechanical systems, with a special emphasis on robotics and nonlinear control.
+I bring over eight years of experience in programming, research, and design, having worked on a diverse range of innovative projects.

-I am proficient in C/C++, Python, Object-Oriented Programming (OOP), Data Structures and Algorithms (DSA), and MATLAB/Simulink, with a strong interest in Machine Learning and Embedded Systems.
-I am currently seeking opportunities to apply my skills in research or industry roles involving cutting-edge projects and professional growth.
+I excel in C/C++, Python, Object-Oriented Programming (OOP), Data Structures and Algorithms (DSA), and MATLAB/Simulink.
+My interests include Machine Learning and Embedded Systems.
+I am actively seeking opportunities to apply my skills in dynamic research or industry roles that involve cutting-edge projects and offer professional growth.

 ---

-## Education
+## **🎓 EDUCATION**

 ### Ph.D. in Computer Engineering